Fraud Blocker

 Dining Aboard Hondius

 In addition to satisfying the intellect and soul through her powerful experiences, the Hondius sets out to satisfy gastronomically.
-The Hondius serves nutritious and satisfying yet elegant cuisine, designed to surprise and delight each passenger after an exciting day exploring.
-Breakfast and lunch are buffet style while dinner is a three-course meal with meat, fish and vegetarian options.
-Coffee, tea and water are included, however alcohol and soft drinks are additional.
+Breakfast and lunch are buffet style (hot and cold) while dinner is a four-course meal (selected at lunch each day) with meat, fish and vegetarian options.
+Menus are international with both comfort foods and fresh healthy options, and special diets can often be accommodated with advance notice.

 Crew & Guides Aboard Hondius